Adam-Klein/puppet-lab/README.md

 ## Exercise 1

-Create a module to
+Create a class to

-* Ensure Apache httpd installed
+* Ensure Apache package installed
 * Ensures document root directory exists to serve web pages
-* Ensure index.html includes data from your module
+* Ensure index.html includes data from your class

 ### Exercise 2

-Make a minor change in the apache index.html file
+Make a minor change in the apache httpd.conf file

 ### Exercise 3

-* Use puppet to deploy the updated index.html file
+* Use puppet to deploy the updated httpd.conf file
-* Ensuring the service restarts when the file is changed

 ### Extra credit

 * TBD